elba-docker/radvisor/README.md

 # ...
 ```

-More information about what each column represents can be found in the [docs page](https://github.com/elba-docker/radvisor/blob/master/docs/collecting.md).
+More information about what each column represents can be found in the [docs pages](https://github.com/elba-docker/radvisor/blob/master/docs/collecting_cgroup_v2.md) (for information about the columns ouputted when `CollectorType: cgroup_v1`, see [this page instead](https://github.com/elba-docker/radvisor/blob/master/docs/collecting.md)).

 ### ⚓ Kubernetes